tbfld/counter.ink/content/blg/old/nettime/1999/1999-11-27-kids-today.md

 yaml_end: true
 ---

 *(Note: This message dates from a period when, for various reasons, I practiced writing fully justified texts.
-Ive set this email in a monospaced font to make that clear.
+I’ve set this email in a monospaced font to make that clear.
 For extra OG-typography fun, I “hung” the punctuation on the right margin. )*

 To: nettime-l
 Subject: Re: <nettime> A Current Student Profile